 Here is the creative station styled and looking pretty for a photo shoot of the Piggie and Elephant pumpkins.

 Here is gorgeous creative station a reader, Kristin, set up for her kids.
-Gorgeous, right?!
+If you set up a creative station, email me pics!

 Kid Art Station Tips